sueouu/SUM17-LING473/README.md

-# STATS Problem Set I
+# STATS Problem Set II

 See pdf files for details.